Santa Fe County jury finds man guilty in rape of 15-year-old girl

 Elliot was accused later that month of raping a 17-year-old girl in September 2019.
 Jury selection in that case is scheduled to take place in August.

-All three women told police they thought Elliot may have drugged them.
+All three women told police they thought Elliot might have drugged them.

 Elliot's trial in the case that ended Thursday had been scheduled to take place earlier this year.
 But Ellington postponed jury selection in March after Elliot's attorney, public defender Jennifer Burrill, raised concerns that none of the potential jurors called for selection were Black, like him.